 - Would I be prepared to swap brands, if changes were made?

 While doing your competitor analysis, SWOT results should be taken into consideration.
 For this to be effective, external factors should also be assessed.
 This is where PEST should be brought into play.
-PEST analysis is an element of risk/crisis management that ensures a company is prepared for a change in certain external factors - listed below.
+PEST analysis is an element of risk/crisis management that ensures a company is prepared for a change in external factors - listed below.

 Will a change be considered an opportunity to do better, or will it be seen as a threat?
 How will they handle a change?